srycyk/mine/README.md

     $ bundle

-Alternatively, you can use it from within the gem's working directory, or, from this same directory, create your own copy of the gem file:
+Alternatively, you can use it from within the gem's working directory.
+Or, from this same directory, create a local copy of the gem file with:

     $ rake build